 Employees will often reevaluate their future within a company if they feel undervalued or treated unfairly.
 Help create an environment that your employees love and want to be part of for many years to come.
 Follow these tips we give our clients to keep newly placed employees content with their new jobs.

-This article is written by Kristy Fitch, Candidate Sourcing Manager at Automationtechies.
+This article is written by Kristy Fitch, Recruiter at Automationtechies.